7 tips about extra mortgage repayments

 4. Home equity and selling your home

-By making extra repayments on your mortgage, you’re likely to have equity when you sell your home.
-If you’re selling your current home to purchase your next home, the Dutch Tax and Customs Administration assumes you’ll put that home equity towards the purchase of the new property.
 You can only deduct the interest on the mortgage that you take out to cover the remainder of the purchase price.
 This is called the ‘bijleenregeling’, or the additional loan scheme.
 This ‘locks’ your home equity into the new property, so it can’t be released.
 This rule doesn’t apply if, after selling your home, you live in rented accommodation for at least three years before buying a new home.

-Read our article: ‘Do you want to use your home equity?’
+Read our article: ‘Do you want to use your home equity?’.

 5. Lower risk surcharge